It's Easy to Enrol

 • Determine four reliable sources, of accurately named Australian plant material, including both seed and plants.

-• Develop a procedure for researching cultural information on an unfamiliar species of Australian wildflower, listing specific information sources in order of importance.
+• Develop a procedure for researching cultural information on an unfamiliar species of Australian wildflower

-• Explain two different ways to plant each of three, different specified wildflower plants
+• Explain different ways to plant different wildflower plants

-• Compare the use of four different types of mulch, around specified wildflowers.
+• Compare the use of different types of mulches around wildflowers.

 • Explain appropriate techniques for watering wildflowers, in a specified garden.